 Thus, Finland’s care regime is a mixed one, combining public, private and individual provision.
 A characteristic of this care regime is a strong gender bias in care obligations, and hence gendered employment patterns.

-The whole Finnish social and health care service system – including LTC – was expected to go through a big change through the social and health care reform (SOTE), planned to come into force in 2020, but put on hold following some changes in the former government.
-A new reform proposal is now on the table, according to which 21 counties as well as the city of Helsinki would organise care instead of the municipalities.
-Furthermore, the SOTE reform would open more room for private for-profit service providers to operate compared to the former proposal.
-There are already many private service providers offering ‘service housing’ (i.e. housing for people who need some help but not institutional care) and home care but freedom of choice will be expanded by introducing individual care budgets and additional vouchers.
-The opponents of the SOTE reform fear that international companies will dominate the care market and eat up small-scale local enterprises and not-for-profit third sector providers that traditionally have had an important role in Finland.
-For the time being, nobody knows what the eventual outcome of the SOTE will be.
+The whole Finnish social and health care service system – including LTC – was expected to go through a big change as a result of the social and health care reform (SOTE), planned to come into force in 2020, but put on hold following some changes in the former government.
+A new reform proposal is now on the table, according to which 21 counties as well as the city of Helsinki would organise care instead of municipalities.
+The new proposal does not allow very much room for private for-profit service providers to operate compared to the former proposal.
+There are already many private service providers offering ‘service housing’ (i.e. housing for people who need some help but not institutional care) as well as home care but freedom of choice remains very limited in practise.
+The parliament will handle the new SOTE legislation over the winter-spring term 2020-2021.
+This new reform should come into force as of 2023. (source https://soteuudistus.fi/en/frontpage)

 Number of carers

 In Finland there is no legal obligation to take care of one’s relatives, except for one’s children under 18 years of age and one’s spouse (married or registered).
 The obligation to care for one’s relative was indeed excluded from the law in the 70s (in 1970, when it comes to care towards an adult child and in 1977 as regards care between spouses).
 In spite of this, Finns do care for their family members and friends, and this also goes for working people: 28% of working people take care of their old, disabled or ill relatives and friends in need of care, which means over 700,000 people (Silfver-Kuhalampi & Kauppinen 2015).
 The care allowance is granted for almost 50,000 carers (in 2019, source: sotkanet.fi).
 According to recent research, as much as 350,000 citizens (6,4% of the population) assume caregiving responsibilities at least twice a week (source National Program for Developing Family Care, report dates back to 2014, not available in English).

 Access to information and advice